 - Chopped pecans - Can be omitted or substituted with other chopped nuts, like walnuts.

-This skillet cookie is best served warm, with a scoop of vanilla ice cream on top of each slice.
-It's also fantastic on its own.
+Serve warm - This skillet cookie is best served warm with a scoop of vanilla ice cream.

-If you'd like to decorate your skillet cookie with frosting, allow your cookie to cool completely.
+Decorating - If you'd like to decorate your skillet cookie with frosting, allow the cookie to cool completely to room temperature.
 Buttercream frosting melts between 90 to 95 degrees, so your cookie needs to be room temperature before adding frosting.

 Leftover cookie slices will keep for up to 5 days in a tightly sealed container.
 Homemade cookies begin to dry out after about 2 days, so I recommend storing leftovers with a slice of bread.
 The bread slice will dry out and your cookies stay moist.